SC

 • Year 30 loss: massive — fee drag has multiplied itself many times over

-This is why even a small difference in expense ratio matters a great deal over a long time horizon.
+This is why even a small difference in expense ratio matters a great deal over a long time horizon — it directly reduces your overall return on investment.

 How to Reduce Investment Fees